outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

     - a workflow to automate problem-solving is an interface traversal that can be applied to any problem

+    - this is like an insight path (a cross-system, insight-generating sequence) that can generate solutions

+    - workflows vary on:

+      - the starting point of the analysis (which interface the query starts from)
+      - the structures relevant (which structures or type of graphing method to use)
+      - the intent (create a prediction function, reduce solution space, compare solutions, or match problem with solution)
+      - the core abstract function represented (is it a find method, an apply method, a combination)
+      - the models used (object model, interface query)

     - if the problem is 'finding a structure that matches conceptual priorities like strength', that can clearly begin on the concept-structure traversal if information required for that traversal already exists in the problem definition or derived metadata

       - concept-structure interface traversal (a multi-interface traversal linking the concept & structure interfaces, so a target concept combination/set/path or target structural attribute can be achieved with structures like filters/limits/functions that adjust the origin structure until it matches the target structural attributes or concepts)